jakobmattsson/iota/README.md

 ### Objects

-Objects are in-memory representations of the current state of a program.
+Objects are representations of the current state of a program.
 Some exist before the execution of code begins and some are created (or changed or destroyed) as messages are being passed.
 Even messages themselves are objects that can be accessed while an iota program is executed.

 ### Functions